Whiz Kids (TV series): Related media

 On October 27, 1983, "Ralf" and the teenage Whiz Kids made a crossover appearance on DeGuere's other executive produced detective series, Simon & Simon.
 In the episode, entitled "Fly the Alibi Skies", the adolescent crime-solvers use Ralf to assist the Simon brothers in capturing a murderer by hacking into a computer network linked to San Diego International Airport.
 This "special appearance" by the teenage stars followed the preceding night's episode of Whiz Kids, entitled "Deadly Access" in which Jameson Parker made a crossover appearance as his Simon & Simon character, A.J.
 Simon.

 Whiz Kids is frequently seen on Mexican television throughout the second season of the HBO series Eastbound & Down.

 DVD release

 The show has been released on DVD in France with EAN 3348467301948.
 The release contains only 13 of the 18 episodes: 1-9 and 11–14.
 The conversion to PAL was poorly done and there is a lot of frame blending and chroma flickering.
 Both French and the original English audio are included except on episodes 8, 9, and 11 from disk 3 which have only French audio.
 The opening credits have been retitled in French.

-To date, the show has not been released in the United States, and there are currently no plans to do so.
+To date, the show has not been released in the United States.